-Japan is an archipelago that stretches about 3.000km from north to south and comprises of some 6.000 islands.
-Because of the long distance between Hokkaido in the north and Okinawa is the south, there are huge differences in the climate and subsequently in the temperature of the water.
+Japan comprises some 6,000 islands.
+Because of the long distance between Hokkaido in the north and Okinawa in the south, there are huge differences in the climate and subsequently in the temperature of the water.
 In southern Kyushu and Okinawa, the temperature is pleasant all year round making it great for diving and snorkeling in crystal clear water with beautiful colored fish swimming around.Over 70% of the Japanese landscape is covered by mountains, many of which are volcanic.
 Underwater, the seascape is also dominated by rocky formation and impressive topography.
 If you’re intrigued by this country’s clear waters, let’s read about the best places to go scuba diving in Japan!

 1. Okinawa: Miyako Island

 Okinawa spots some of the most famous beach resorts in the country.
 While on this island paradise, you can enjoy scuba diving in its clear oceans.
 Miyako island (宮古島), also known as miyakojima, is famous among the locals since you can explore beautiful coral reefs and swim with sea turtles.
 What truly sets Miyako island apart from other destinations are its plentiful arches, caves and tunnels visitors can explore.
 The island is about 300 km southwest of Naha, and the only way to get there is by plane.
 So be sure to plan your trip early and make your reservations as soon as possible.